Adi-Nugraha-T/RandomScripts/UEM/Win-ChangeWallpaper/Readme.md

-Scripts based on vmware euc-samples-master on https://github.com/vmware-samples/euc-samples/
+Scripts based on vmware euc-samples-master on https://github.com/vmware-samples/euc-samples/ to change wallpaper on Win 10 and above devices because Personalization CSP requires Enterprise / Education SKU

 How to use
 1. download the folder as zip